Seema0712/Selenium-Project/README.md

 # Selenium-Project
-Worked on Selenium with maven and testNg
+Worked on Selenium with maven and testNG